Education is the point at which we decide whether we love the world enough to assume responsibility for it.

 Scribe Video Center is a place where emerging and experienced media artists could gain access to the tools and knowledge of video making and work together in a supportive environment.
 Scribe provides training in all aspects of film, video and audio production.

-Since its inception, the Village has transformed a 260 square block area of North Philadelphia, one block at a time through a neighborhood revitalization program that has evolved into a major provider of arts-inspired programs including education, land transformation, construction, and economic development.
+The Village of Arts and Humanities, with leadership from filmmaker El Sawyer, has transformed a 260 square block area of North Philadelphia, one block at a time through a neighborhood revitalization program that has evolved into a major provider of arts-inspired programs including education, land transformation, construction, and economic development.